A new drug treatment for Parkinson's called opicapone (trade name ONgentys®) has been launched in the UK by international pharmaceutical company Bial.

 Opicapone was approved by the European Commission in July 2016.

 A recent study showed that taking opicapone alongside levodopa is helpful for people who experience 'wearing off' – when their Parkinson's medication stops working before the next dose is due and symptoms become unmanageable.
+Read the full study results on The Lancet website.

 What does it do?

-Opicapone is a type of drug called a COMT inhibitor and similar to others already in use.
+Opicapone is a type of drug called a COMT inhibitor and is similar to others already in use.

 COMT inhibitors reduce Parkinson's symptoms by blocking an enzyme that breaks down levodopa, prolonging its effect.
+Read more about COMT inhibitors.

-However unlike other COMT inhibitors, opicapone only needs to be taken once a day and so could reduce the overall number of tablets required.
+However, unlike other COMT inhibitors, opicapone only needs to be taken once a day and so could reduce the overall number of tablets required.

 It is also smaller than other COMT inhibitors which may be beneficial for people with Parkinson's with swallowing problems.